ovh/docs/pages/cloud/storage/object_storage/s3_website_https/guide.en-gb.md

 Add 2 frontends:

-- one frontend which sole purpose is to handle all incoming HTTP requests and redirect them to your domain name in HTTPS
+- One frontend whose sole purpose is to handle all incoming HTTP requests and redirect them to your domain name in HTTPS
     * name (optional)
     * protocol: HTTP
     * port: 80
     * datacenter: all
     * default server cluster: none
-      * advanced settings > HTTP Redirection : `https://<your_domain_name>`
+    * advanced settings > HTTP Redirection: `https://<your_domain_name>`
-- one frontend that will handle all incoming HTTPS requests and perform the role of the SSL gateway
+- One frontend that will handle all incoming HTTPS requests and perform the role of the SSL gateway
     * name (optional)
     * protocol: HTTPS
     * port: 443
     * datacenter: the region where your bucket sits
     * default server cluster: the server cluster previously created
     * certificate: the certificate that you created
     * advanced settings > HTTP Header: Host `<default_website_url>` in the form `<bucket>.s3-website.<region>.io.cloud.ovh.net`

 ![frontend configuration](images/front-2.PNG){.thumbnail}